yajushi200/Portfolio/README.md

 The website design has been created by me using the pre-build components of Bootstrap.
 I have utilized a modern and minimalistic design approach to showcase my resume in an aesthetically pleasing way.
 The design has been optimized for desktop and mobile devices to provide a seamless user experience.

-## Author

-My name is Haneef Muhammad, and this is my LinkedIn profile [Link](https://www.linkedin.com/in/haneefmhmmd/).